aniket-work/How-I-Built-Agentic-Employee-Onboarding-System/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Scrum Master AI Agent"
+Follow these steps to set up and run the  "How I Built Agentic Employee Onboarding System"

 1. Navigate to your project directory:
    ```